How Much Does a Mountain Lion Weigh?

 Mountain lions are opportunistic hunters and prefer to feed on medium to large-sized ungulates such as deer, elk, and moose.

-In conclusion, mountain lions are impressive creatures with a broad weight range, largely determined by numerous factors specific to their individual circumstances and ecosystems.
+In conclusion, mountain lions are impressive creatures with a broad weight range, largely determined by numerous factors specific to their circumstances and ecosystems.

 Leave a Reply